-The following principles apply to professional and personal use of social media on behalf of AJAA or when referencing AJAA.
+The following principles apply to professional and personal use of social media on behalf of AIS or when referencing the Town of Avon, Indiana Sports or Avon Youth Sports.

-- Employees, members of the Board of Directors, Commissioners, Coordinators, Coaches, Parents, Players, Members & Contractors ("AJAA Employees and Volunteers") need to know and must adhere to the AJAA Code of Conduct, Employee Handbook, and other company policies when using social media in reference to AJAA as a condition of their involvement with AJAA. - AJAA Employees and Volunteers should be aware of the effect their actions may have on their images, as well as AJAA's image.
-The information that employees post or publish is public information forever. - AJAA Employees and Volunteers should be aware that AJAA may observe content and information made available through social media.
-AJAA Employees and Volunteers should use their best judgment in posting material that is neither inappropriate nor harmful to AJAA, its employees, its volunteers, or its members as that term is defined in the Bylaws as adopted April 22, 2016. - Although not an exclusive list, some specific examples of prohibited social media conduct include posting commentary, content, or images that are defamatory, pornographic, proprietary, harassing, libelous, material that can create a hostile work environment, or which may be characterized as a personal attack on employees, volunteers or members. - AJAA Employees and Volunteers are not to publish, post or release any information that is considered confidential or not public.
-If there are questions about what is considered confidential, AJAA Employees and Volunteers should check with the AJAA Executive Director - Social media networks, blogs and other types of online content sometimes generate press and media attention or legal questions.
-AJAA Employees and Volunteers should refer these inquiries to authorized AJAA spokespersons, such as the Executive Director or the President of the Board of Directors, or another member of the Board of Directors, if he/she is unavailable. - If AJAA Employees and Volunteers find or encounter a situation while using social media that threatens to become antagonistic, employees should disengage from the dialogue in a polite manner and seek the advice of the Executive Director or member of the Board of Directors. - AJAA Employees and Volunteers should get appropriate permission before they refer to or post images of current or former employees, members, vendors, suppliers, volunteers, and the like.
-Additionally, AJAA Employees and Volunteers should get appropriate permission to use a third party's copyrights, copyrighted material, trademarks, service marks or other intellectual property.
+- Employees, Commissioners, Coordinators, Coaches, Parents, Players, & Contractors ("AIS Employees and Volunteers") need to know and must adhere to the AIS Code of Conduct, Employee Handbook, and other company policies when using social media in reference to AIS as a condition of their involvement with AIS. - AIS Employees and Volunteers should be aware of the effect their actions may have on their images, as well as AIS' image.
+The information that employees post or publish is public information forever. - AIS Employees and Volunteers should be aware that AIS may observe content and information made available through social media.
+AIS Employees and Volunteers should use their best judgment in posting material that is neither inappropriate nor harmful to AIS, its employees, its volunteers, or its participants. - Although not an exclusive list, some specific examples of prohibited social media conduct include posting commentary, content, or images that are defamatory, pornographic, proprietary, harassing, libelous, material that can create a hostile work environment, or which may be characterized as a personal attack on employees, volunteers or participants. - AIS Employees and Volunteers are not to publish, post or release any information that is considered confidential or not public. - Social media networks, blogs, and other types of online content sometimes generate press and media attention or legal questions.
+AIS Employees and Volunteers should refer these inquiries to the Town of Avon, Indiana Sports Director or the Town of Avon Parks & Recreation Director if he/she is unavailable. - If AIS Employees and Volunteers find or encounter a situation while using social media that threatens to become antagonistic, employees should disengage from the dialogue in a polite manner and seek the advice of the AIS Sports Director. - AIS Employees and Volunteers should get appropriate permission before they refer to or post images of current or former employees, members, vendors, suppliers, volunteers, and the like.
+Additionally, AIS Employees and Volunteers should get appropriate permission to use a third party's copyrights, copyrighted material, trademarks, service marks or other intellectual property.